 A licence lasts for a maximum of two years and must be renewed before expiry if the licence holder is to continue to keep the animal(s) named on the licence.

-Application forms can be downloaded from Associated documents below.
-Completed application forms should be sent, with the fee, to the relevant local authority:
+Application forms for West Berkshire Council can be downloaded from Associated documents below.
+Completed application forms should be sent, with the fee, to:

 West Berkshire: Licensing, Council Offices, Market St, Newbury, RG14 5LD or scanned and emailed to Licensing@westberks.gov.uk